 For the shareholders, constructive dividends are taxable as ordinary income.
 However, unlike compensation, a dividend payment isn’t subject to payroll taxes.
 Therefore, the overall tax results for shareholders will vary.

 The Bottom Line

 It’s easy to run afoul of the IRS on this issue.
 So, businesses always should keep detailed, contemporaneous records to support deductions and other tax positions, especially when it comes to transactions with related parties.
 The IRS generally won’t, for example, treat a payment as a constructive dividend if the company can demonstrate that it lacked sufficient earnings to pay dividends or that a payment was, in fact, used to pay ordinary and necessary business expenses, rather than personal expenses.

 In some instances, expenses may fall into a “gray area” where you’re unsure of the appropriate tax treatment.
-If you have questions or concerns about your situation, contact Chad Williams for help at (513)858-6040
+If you have questions or concerns about your situation, contact us for help at (513)858-6040

 |Beyond Personal Expenses

 Constructive dividends can come in many shapes and sizes.
 The most common example is when a shareholder mistakenly tries to claim personal expenses — such as medical, vehicle or housing costs — as business expenses.
 Other types of related-party transactions that the IRS may reclassify as constructive dividends include: